mholling/nswtopo/README.markdown

       path: /path/to/my/dem.tif  # path for the GeoTIFF or hdr.adf file
       resolution: 30             # render the relief data at 30 metres/pixel

 All sources of elevation data will include some noise which produces artifacts in the shaded relief image.
-You can smooth out these artifacts and improve the appearance with some judicious image filtering.
-To do this, open the intermediate relief image, `relief.tif`, in Photoshop or GIMP.
-A recommended process is to apply a _median filter_, (_Median Filter_ in Photoshop, _Despeckle_ in GIMP), followed by a bilateral filter (_Surface Blur_ in Photoshop, _Selective Gaussian Blur_ in GIMP); find settings which work best for you.
-After editing the relief layer in this way, save it and re-run the script to incorporate the changes into your map.
+By default, a modest _median filter_ is applied to the shaded relief to smooth such artifacts and produce a more natural effect.
+(The filter removes noise while preserving edges.)

 ## UTM Grid